patricklarid/China_Expenses_analysis/README.md

 - Food Breakdown
 - Transport Breakdown
 - City Comparison
-*(A 6th slide — Key Takeaways — is available on my LinkedIn post/project section for those interested in the full narrative.)*
+*(A 6th slide —> Key Takeaways, is available on my LinkedIn post/project section for those interested in the full narrative.)*
 ---

 ## 🛠️ SQL Queries (Data Aggregation)